“So yay think ye’r Scottish day yay?” – a friend of a friend

 I remember one evening when I was around 10 years old, a group of thirty youths surrounded our home.
 A stand off between them and my parents, all I could do was watch, be helpless and full of fear.

 Eventually the police turned up in an unmarked car and the ‘kids’ fled into the night, free and without criminal charge.
-During the stand off, my father had managed to call the police while mother held one of their bicycles as ransom.
+During the stand off, my father had managed to call the police while mother held one of their bicycles captive as bargaining chip.

 Broken Windows